vjdyofficial/vjdyofficial/ModuMarkdown.md

 ![procedures_callreturn](https://github.com/vjdyofficial/vjdyofficial/assets/136038916/c9ebb3d3-ac52-4463-8ab6-f806bf6ec153)

 This procedure block will used on the label component to create a visual paragraph.
-Bes ure that the **HTML Format** is enabled.
+Be sure that the **HTML Format** is enabled.
 Using this symbols: `<` and `>` are now restricted.
 All codes included here will convert into HTML code that is powered by RegEx (Regular Expressions).
 This common break line symbol: `\n` is converted into HTML code like this: **`<br>`** to stiil use the break line everytime you click enter.

 Styling Codes